2022 6 Hours of Fuji: Hour 1

 The start saw both Toyotas leading into the first corner and maintaining the lead towards the end of Lap 1 with the Alpine and Peugeots in tow.
 The #45 APR, going for an overtaking move locked up the rear wheels, sending the car sideways and making contact with the #28 Jota into Dunlop corner sending both cars off.
-The #51 Ferrari had managed to snatch the lead from the pole sitting #92 Porsche by Lap 2, while the #45 goes into the garage for repairs, the suspension wishbones shearing the bolts holding it to the tub, keeping it in the garage for a long time - rejoining the race at the 5h24m mark, though earning themselves a 2 minute stop and go penalty for the collision it caused.
+The #51 Ferrari had managed to snatch the lead from the pole sitting #92 Porsche by Lap 2, while the #45 goes into the garage for repairs, the suspension wishbones shearing the bolts holding it to the tub, keeping it in the garage for a long time - rejoining the race at the 5h24m mark, though earning themselves a 2-minute stop and go penalty for the collision it caused.

 By the 4th lap the 2nd place Toyota has extended the lead to the Alpine by 1.8 seconds, with the Peugeots trailing behind already with a 3.5 second deficit to the Alpine.
 In LMP2, the #31 WRT has established a sizeable lead while #38 Jota, with the #10 Vetor and both United cars following is in a close fight for 2nd place, while the 3 Aston Martins in GTEAm - #33,98 and 777 are also scrambling for 2nd place.
-Meanwhile the two Peugeots were very close together with the #94 seemingly looking faster and stuck behind the #93, with Rossiter complaining on radio twice about the car's bouncing issues and being held back by his teammate Vergne killing the tyres, but being denied a switch of positions by the team - though the two cars would eventually swap positions some laps later.
+Meanwhile, the two Peugeots were very close together with the #94 seemingly looking faster and stuck behind the #93, with Rossiter complaining on radio twice about the car's bouncing issues and being held back by his teammate Vergne killing the tyres, but being denied a switch of positions by the team - though the two cars would eventually swap positions some laps later.

 As the #92 dives down the inside of the #51 taking back the GTEPro lead on lap 10, we see the #60 Iron Lynx spinning on the track and successfully recovering without drama.
 The sister car - #85 Iron Dames has meanwhile made up to 2nd place in class fighting with the #777 D'station - though dropping back to 3rd a while later, with the #98 Northwest leading in front.

 The #52 Ferrari does an optimistic lunge on the #91 at turn 1 of lap 12 though being denied the pass, all this time while the Corvette watches at the back of the Pro field, the car's pace taking a hit from the BoP reduction after Monza.

-Meanwhile bad luck for the #10 Vector, the car making slight contact with the #54 AF Corse - a incident that would later see the car getting a 5s penalty added to its next pitstop - dropping out of the fight and all the way down to 15th place.
+Meanwhile, bad luck for the #10 Vector, the car making slight contact with the #54 AF Corse - an incident that would later see the car getting a 5s penalty added to its next pitstop - dropping out of the fight and all the way down to 15th place.
 Further bad luck befalls the #64 with the car taking a drive through penalty for abusing track limits.